eklausme/saaze-myrawest/content/blog/2022-05-07-hi-i-am-back-why-i-took-a-break-and-other-random-thoughts-life-updates.md

 __1.__ I’m on my lunch break at work, and I guess before I wrap up the video, I want to just say a couple of the reasons why I took a break.
 I think the main one actually was that I got so drained and heavy-hearted from all the negative comments, which I know I’ve gotten 99% positive.
 I don’t want to defend it.
 It’s just how I felt.
 So those really got to me.
 There was so much negativity that was hitting me, because _I read all the comments_ on all my videos.

 And it’s just I was like,
-> “This might be a huge, massive mistake to be so personal, because you give other people um, so much power to very personally insult you and your character.”
+> “This might be a huge, massive mistake to be so personal, because you give other people so much power to very personally insult you and your character.”

 And a lot of people would hit on the things that I was most insecure about or the things that I care the most about, like insulting my character.
 So that really got to me.
 So I kept considering and I keep considering what would happen if I turned off the comments completely, and I wouldn’t be surprised if I do that for the next few videos.